corona-warn-app/cwa-website/science/2021-10-15-science-blog-4/index.md

 - On average, PCR test results are delivered 21 hours after test registration (half of the test results are received within 12 hours).
 - On average, tests are registered in the app 3.6 days after a user has received a warning (half of tests are registered within 1.8 days).
 - On average, users receive warnings 3.7 days after having been exposed to a risk (half of warnings were received after about 3 days).
 - About one in five people who underwent a PCR test and who were warned about an increased risk tested positive.
-In contrast, less than half as many app users who did not receive a warning and but still underwent a PCR test tested positive. *Therefore, the CWA is warning the right people*.
+In contrast, less than half as many app users who did not receive a warning and still underwent a PCR test tested positive. *Therefore, the CWA is warning the right people*.

 In the following, we focus on [the purpose of data donation](#31-the-purpose-of-data-donation) and describe the [data that are being collected](#32-data-collected).